 DrinkingThe drinking age in Switzerland is 16 for wine and beer and 18 for spirits and alcopops.
-The standard sizes for beer are the 0.3 litre Stange (pronounce: shtang-eh) and the 0.5 litre Grosses (gro-sus).
+The standard sizes for beer are the 0.3 litre Stange (pronounced: shtang-eh) and the 0.5 litre Grosses (gro-sus).
 The long-standing medium-scale brewers (in Lucerne you‘ll usually find Eichhof, which now belongs to the Dutch Heineken breweries) are increasingly getting competition from innovative local brewers.
 Check out Luzerner Bier, Lozärner Bier (yep, not the same) or Appenzeller for instance.

 Swiss wines are also not to be underestimated.
 While the best may come from further south, you‘ll find some very good Blauburgunders (red) and Riesling Sylvaners (white) from the Lucerne region.
 Traditional Swiss spirits are fruit brandies, cherry (Kirsch) and pear (Williams) being the most common.

 CustomsSwitzerland is not a member of the European customs union.
 On the one hand that gives you the opportunity to buy real tax-free goods at airports when you are travelling from and to Switzerland.
 On the other hand there are tight restrictions on the goods you can take free of customs duty from Switzerland to your country.
 For EU-countries the following customs and tax allowances apply (for other countries check with the appropriate customs authorities):

 Tobacco: 200 (50 to some countries) cigarettes or 100 (20) cigarillos or 50 (10) cigars or 250 gr (50) of smoking tobacco.